Let it…. NO!

 4. OUR COMMUNICATIONS!
 Text, voicemail, email, Twitter, Facebook, local television stations (though they don't always share the information timely), and our district webpage (http://www.zcs.k12.in.us/), are the avenues we will use to reach out when there is news that alters the school schedule in any way.

 5. NOTE YOUR CHILD CARE OPTIONS!
 Please refer to communications from our GROW division regarding child care options in which you may be enrolled.
 Generally speaking, all Before and After Care (BAC) sites are open at the regular time on delay days.
-Eagle Recreation classes are cancelled (in the AM only) on delay days.
+Eagle Recreation classes are cancelled (in the AM only) on delay days except for KDG Spanish classes which will start at 10:00 am on a two-hour delay.
 When school is cancelled, all BAC and pre-school sites consolidate at Pleasant View Elementary and Eagle Recreation is cancelled.
 IMPORTANT NOTE: ALL OF THESE SITES AND PROGRAMS ARE CLOSED IF BOONE COUNTY DECLARES A WEATHER EMERGENCY.